 Indianapolis, IN 46202-5119

-- Visit the US Department of Labor / Bureau of Labor Statistics / Occupational Outlook Handbook PA entry for projected salary and other career information.
-Also, the Bureau of Labor Statistics home page and the Handbook's alphabetical listing of careers
+- For projected salary and other career information, look up PA in the US Department of Labor / Bureau of Labor Statistics / Occupational Outlook Handbook.
+Also, Bureau of Labor Statistics

 - American Academy of Physician Assistants (AAPA)